 Load 1 TB into Azure SQL Data Warehouse under 15 minutes with Data Factory

-This article applies to version 1 of Data Factory, which is generally available (GA).
-If you are using version 2 of the Data Factory service, which is in preview, see Copy data to or from Azure SQL Data Warehouse by using Data Factory version 2.
+This article applies to version 1 of Data Factory.
+If you are using the current version of the Data Factory service, see Copy data to or from Azure SQL Data Warehouse by using Data Factory.

 Azure SQL Data Warehouse is a cloud-based, scale-out database capable of processing massive volumes of data, both relational and non-relational.
 Built on massively parallel processing (MPP) architecture, SQL Data Warehouse is optimized for enterprise data warehouse workloads.
 It offers cloud elasticity with the flexibility to scale storage and compute independently.

 Getting started with Azure SQL Data Warehouse is now easier than ever using Azure Data Factory.
 Azure Data Factory is a fully managed cloud-based data integration service, which can be used to populate a SQL Data Warehouse with the data from your existing system, and saving you valuable time while evaluating SQL Data Warehouse and building your analytics solutions.
 Here are the key benefits of loading data into Azure SQL Data Warehouse using Azure Data Factory:

 - Easy to set up: 5-step intuitive wizard with no scripting required.

 - Rich data store support: built-in support for a rich set of on-premises and cloud-based data stores.

 - Secure and compliant: data is transferred over HTTPS or ExpressRoute, and global service presence ensures your data never leaves the geographical boundary